-Figure 1: Adversarial audio commands.
+Fig. 1.
+Adversarial audio commands.
 Whereas human listeners and automated speech-recognition systems may transcribe normal human speech with comparable accuracy, adversarial speech involves synthetic or modified audio clips that human listeners hear as meaningless noise but that are recognized as valid commands by automated speech-recognition systems.
 As shown in Carlini et al. (2016), it is possible to take a speech clip and pass it through an "audio mangler" that erases many features that humans rely on in order to understand speech.
 This procedure results in a signal that is reliably recognized as a valid command by the machine-recognition system targeted by the attack, while human listeners are reportedly unable to understand it (as measured by their ability to freely transcribe its contents).

-perfectly intelligible to that system but becomes incomprehensible to a human listener.
-To verify that such stimuli are truly heard as meaningless non-speech, this work included an empirical comparison between the relevant speech-recognition system and a cohort of human subjects, who were played the audio clips and asked to make judgments about them.
-In particular, the comparison asked the subjects to transcribe the audio files, and found that no subjects were able to transcribe the adversarial speech clips into the underlying messages from which the files were produced.
-These and similar tests led the authors to conclude that "0%" of subjects heard the hidden messages in the files, that subjects "believed our audio was not speech", and more generally that these commands were "unintelligible to human listeners".
+comparison asked the subjects to freely transcribe the audio files, and found that subjects were unable to transcribe the adversarial speech clips into the underlying messages from which the files were produced.
+These and similar tests led the authors to conclude that "0%" of subjects heard the hidden messages in the files, that subjects "believed our audio was not speech," and more generally that these commands were "unintelligible to human listeners."

 However, accurate transcription is an almost paradigmatically "insensitive" test - an extremely high bar to study comprehension of this sort, including for the practical and theoretical issues raised above.
-For example, even in an applied setting, it could be valuable to know whether a human listener can tell that a hidden command was just played, even if the listener does not know the precise nature of the command (so that, e.g., the user could monitor or disable their device if they suspect it is being attacked).
+For example, even in an applied setting, it could be valuable to know whether a human listener can tell that a hidden voice command was just played, even if the listener does not know the precise nature of the command (so that, e.g., the user could monitor or disable their device if they suspect it is being attacked).
 Similarly, for at least some purposes, understanding even part of a message might be nearly as good as understanding the whole thing.
 For example, a smartphone user who heard mostly nonsense in an adversarial speech clip - but managed to pick up the words "9-1-1" - might understand what their phone is about to do, even if they could not make out all or even most of the full message (e.g., "OK Google, please dial 911").
-This is perhaps especially likely if they have a sense of the adversary's intentions or probable messages (e.g., the kinds of commands one would give to a phone in the first place).
-Finally, beyond such applied concerns, discovering that humans could extract these subtler patterns of meaning from adversarial speech would imply greater
+This is perhaps especially likely if they have a sense of the attacker's intentions or probable messages (e.g., the kinds of commands one would give to a phone in the first place).
+Finally, beyond such applied concerns, discovering that humans could extract these subtler patterns of meaning from adversarial speech could imply greater processing overlap (or least fail to imply a lack of overlap) than previous tests seemed to reveal.
+Might more sensitive tests show that this is the case?